StefanScherer/windows-docker-machine/README.md

 ### Create the Docker Machine

 Spin up the headless Vagrant box you created earlier with Windows Server 2019 and Docker EE installed.
-It will create the TLS certs and create a `2019-box` Docker context on your Mac.
+It will create the TLS certs and create a `2019-box` Docker context (new with Docker 19.03) and docker-machine configuration on your Mac.

 ```bash
 $ git clone https://github.com/StefanScherer/windows-docker-machine